-You know, you guys, I think if after was three or four, when you guys started this, if you guys would have gone through a full on litigation, you would have been on average for the average couple would have taken each other back to court post divorce seven times in the last 15 years.
+You know, you guys, I think if after was three or four, when you guys started this, if you guys would have gone through full-on litigation, you would have been on average for the average couple would have taken each other back to court post-divorce seven times in the last 15 years.

 Benjamin Heldfond 17:18

 Right.
 I mean, I know people I’ve talked people later, like the guy I know that is in the industry was going back to court to fight because his ex filed the motion 13 years after their divorce settlement.

 Yeah, and you guys never, you know, when you guys when people learn how to communicate, I mean, not everyone’s going to grow into this amazing, you know, big family that you guys have.
 But if you can communicate and learn how to talk and accept responsibility because nothing is is of course, like Ben said outside the norm if there’s abuse and then let’s move that to the side but the rest of the general population you know, it’s not one person’s fault.
 We all have to be honest with each other every fight that I have with my wife, eventually, actually, I except I understand where it was where I aired, and I try not to make it happen again.
 Right.